Diagnosed with hypertension? Your guide to what’s next

 These symptoms often appear when hypertension has reached a severe or life-threatening stage.
 That’s why regular blood pressure monitoring is essential, even for young, fit and healthy people.
 The latest upgrades to the Aktiia system make this wearable even more effective for keeping an eye on blood pressure – and therefore your overall health and wellbeing.

-The Aktiia device is now waterproof, so it’s fine for the shower and swimming pool.
-Setup is a breeze for accurate readings from the start and it’s easy to get into the habit of wearing it.
-It’s a few grams lighter and a bit smarter too – more health info gives you a clearer picture of your blood pressure and what it means.
+Setup is a breeze for accurate readings from the start, and it’s easy to get into the habit of wearing it.
+The device is also a few grams lighter and a bit smarter too – more health info gives you a clearer picture of your blood pressure and what it means.
 Plus, it’s tested and trusted for folks up to 85 years old, so everyone can rely on its health monitoring insights.
 The focus of the upgrades is catching blood pressure changes that might go unnoticed unless severe or they cause a serious health event.

 Join our community of hypertension fighters and stay informed with expert insights, tips and the latest updates on managing your blood pressure – Sign up for our newsletter now!